Coping with Cancer

 The information in this section is meant to help you cope with the many issues and concerns that occur when you have cancer.
 There are resources available to help you learn about the disease and about the people who can help you.
 See our publications on coping and our evidence-based PDQ® summaries about supportive and palliative care topics.
 Know that you are not alone.

-Being a caregiver can be stressful.
+If you are helping your family member or friend through cancer treatment, you are a caregiver.
+Being a caregiver can be stressful in many ways.
 Learn tips for how to care for yourself while caring for others.